J0hn1975/MS3-LyricFinder/README.md

 ## Typography
 For the brand logo I have used Google Font - Lobster, and for the Lyrics (flow-test) I have used Google Font - Roboto Condensed.
 Everywhere else I have used the default Materialize font.

-## Imagery
+## Database
-Througout the site I have used clear images showcasing Santorini's natural beauty.
+> For the database I have useed MongoDB.
+The database is made up of 3 collections;

-## Design
+-     Genre
-> The site is made up of three pages, using a simple and clean design.
+-     Lyrics
->
+-     Users

 # Features
 ## Existing Features